 Geranium Society’s Spoon.

-There is a spring Show, usually early in April to catch all the differing
+There is an autumn Show, usually early in September, to catch the dahlias,

-The Photographic Competition will win prizes for all those holiday snaps
+The Photographic category will win prizes for all those holiday snaps

 with a horticultural theme.

-The Fulham Horticultural Society’s handbook is available from Public
+The Fulham Horticultural Society’s handbook is available to download from this website

 or by ringing 07976579139 (email:fulhamhs(at)gmail.com).